Hack-a-Shaq: Problem for the league

-Application against other players
+Use against other players

 The Hack-a-Shaq strategy is most effective against a player who shoots free throws poorly, but who is so effective in other areas that the coach is reluctant to simply remove them from the game.
 Few players other than O'Neal meet those criteria.

 Ben Wallace shot only 42% free throws over his career, the worst percentage in the history of the NBA among players with 1000 attempts.
-Bruce Bowen was also among the game's best defenders but among its worst free throw shooters.
-Because of their struggles at the free throw line, each man has at times become a target of the Hack-a-Shaq strategy.
+Bruce Bowen was also among the league's best defenders but among its worst free throw shooters.
+Because of their struggles at the free throw line, both players have had times where the Hack-a-Shaq strategy was used against them.

 Dwight Howard

-On January 12, 2012, the Golden State Warriors hacked Orlando Magic center Dwight Howard intentionally throughout the game.
+On January 12, 2012, the Golden State Warriors fouled Orlando Magic center Dwight Howard intentionally throughout the game.
 The result was he attempted a record 39 free throws, breaking Wilt Chamberlain's record of 34 set in 1962.
 Howard entered the game making 42% of his free throws for the season and just below 60% for his career.
-He made 21 of the 39 attempts, and he finished with 45 points and 23 rebounds in the Magic's 117–109 victory.
+He made 21 of the 39 attempts and he finished with 45 points and 23 rebounds in the Magic's 117–109 victory.
 The following season, Howard was traded to the Lakers.
 In his first game back in Orlando on March 12, 2013, he made 25-of-39 free throws, setting Lakers records for free throws made and attempted while tying his NBA record for attempts.
 Howard made 16-of-20 free throws when he was fouled intentionally by the Magic.

 Tiago Splitter

-On May 29, 2012, the Oklahoma City Thunder used a so-called hack-a-Splitter strategy on Tiago Splitter during Game 2 of Western Conference Final of 2012 NBA Playoffs, who made 5 of 10 free throw attempts from these fouls.
+On May 29, 2012, the Oklahoma City Thunder used a so-called Hack-a-Splitter strategy on Tiago Splitter during Game 2 of Western Conference Finals of 2012 NBA Playoffs, who made 5 of 10 free throw attempts.

 Josh Smith

-On April 10, 2015, the San Antonio Spurs was reported to use this strategy on Josh Smith to keep the basketball away from the super-hot James Harden and San Antonio Spurs won this season game by 104–103.
+On April 10, 2015, the Spurs were reported to use this strategy on Josh Smith to keep the basketball away from guard James Harden, with the Spurs winning this game by a score of 104–103.

 DeAndre Jordan

-During the 2015 NBA Playoffs, Howard, then with the Houston Rockets, was again targeted often by opponents, particularly during round 2 against the Los Angeles Clippers.
-During Game 2, Howard shot 21 (converting 8) out of the 64 free throws for the Rockets.
-In turn, the Rockets targeted DeAndre Jordan, who had been victim of "Hack-a-Jordan" or "Hack-a-DJ" since 2014, and in particular was fouled five times in two minutes during the previous playoff round against the San Antonio Spurs.
-In Game 4, Jordan broke O'Neal's record for most free throw attempts in a half game with 28.
+During the 2015 NBA Playoffs, Howard, then with the Houston Rockets, was targeted often by opponents, particularly during round 2 against the Los Angeles Clippers.
+During Game 2, Howard made 8 of his 21 free throw attempts out of the 64 total free throws for the Rockets.
+In turn, the Rockets targeted DeAndre Jordan, who had been victim of Hack-a-Jordan or Hack-a-DJ since 2014, and in particular was fouled five times in two minutes during the previous playoff round against the Spurs.
+In Game 4, Jordan broke O'Neal's record for most free throw attempts in a half with 28.